 Points of Interest

-- Seven states have enacted laws that ban the trade of ivory, with Illinois most recently prohibiting the sale, purchase, barter, and possession with intent to sell of any ivory, ivory product, rhinoceros horn, or rhinoceros horn product.
+- Ten states and the District of Columbia have enacted laws that ban the trade of ivory, with Vermont most recently prohibiting the sale, purchase, barter, and possession with intent to sell of any ivory, ivory product, rhinoceros horn, or rhinoceros horn product.

 - Ivory bans affect millions of individuals and small businesses, including collectors of antiques, firearms, knives, and musical instruments.